CodeDox Documentation

 Q: What documentation sites are supported?
 A: CodeDox works with any HTML-based documentation site, including Docusaurus, VitePress, MkDocs, Sphinx, and custom sites.

 Q: How much does it cost to run?
 A: CodeDox itself is free and open source.
 Optional AI enhancement costs depend on your LLM provider (OpenAI, Anthropic, or local models).
+Smart deduplication reduces API costs by 60-90% on re-crawls.

-Q: Can I use local LLMs?
 A: Yes!
 CodeDox supports Ollama and any OpenAI-compatible API endpoint.
+Configure CODE_LLM_BASE_URL to point to your local model server.

 Troubleshooting